VitaliiAndreev/WarThunder_PresetRandomizer/README.md

 New releases are shipped ready-to-go.
 The previous release should be deleted prior to extracting release files.

-If you want to keep user preferences from the previous release, and copy *Client.Wpf.Settings.xml* from the previous release to the folder with the new release.
-Applicable settings would be carried over, use the backup (*Client.Wpf.Settings.xml.bak*) to restore individual settings in case of possible conflicts.
+If you want to keep user preferences from the previous release, copy *Client.Wpf.Settings.xml* from the previous release to the folder with the new release.
+Applicable settings would be carried over on the first start.
+Use the backup (*Client.Wpf.Settings.xml.bak*) to restore individual settings in case of possible conflicts.
 The user is notified when issues are resolved, after which a restart is required to continue.

-You also can copy over any SQLite databases generated with the previous version of the client, but compatibility with newer versions of the app is not guaranteed.
+You can also copy over any SQLite databases generated with the previous version of the client, but compatibility with newer versions of the app is not guaranteed.

 ### Randomisation criteria